 - Kidneys and bladder

 In addition, the position of the placenta and the sufficiency of amniotic fluid are also checked.
-This thorough examination of the foetal structures pick up major abnormal feature so that early action can be taken.
+This thorough examination of the fetal structures pick up major abnormal feature so that early action can be taken.